 Only if hyperpigmentation affects the upper layers of the skin will treatments applied to the skin be effective.
 Skin-bleaching creams containing hydroquinone, tretinoin, or a corticosteroid can be used in combination to help lighten the dark patches.
-Prescription retinoid and corticosteroid creams may be given along with the bleaching creams.
 Hydroquinone should be used only under the guidance of a doctor, because long-term use can actually cause permanent hyperpigmentation.
 A cream containing azelaic acid can be used in place of or combined with hydroquinone, tretinoin, or both.

 Doctors may try chemical peels with glycolic acid or trichloroacetic acid on people who do not respond to skin-bleaching creams.

 Laser treatments and tranexamic acid, which is a drug taken by mouth, are also used.

 During and after treatment, people must be strict about sun protection because treatments make the skin prone to sunburn.
 Also, even a few hours of sun exposure can cause hyperpigmentation to begin again in the treated areas, which would undo the results of months of treatment.